symfony/symfony-docs/cookbook/configuration/environments.rst

     If ``0``, debug mode is disabled.
 Otherwise, debug mode is enabled.

-These environment variables are very useful for production servers because they allow you to ensure that commands are always run the on ``prod`` environment without having to add any command option.
+These environment variables are very useful for production servers because they allow you to ensure that commands always run in the ``prod`` environment without having to add any command option.

 .. index::
    single: Environments; Creating a new environment